mhurd/kubernetes/README.md

 ```
 Repeat this for all the nodes.

-## Setting up the Kubernetes Cluster
+## Setting up the Kubernetes cluster
 Note, to undo this initialisation so you can run init again (I did this *many* times whilst trying to get all this working) run the following on the master node and on each of the joined worker nodes:
 ```bash
 sudo kubeadm reset